Young Professionals Advisory Council

 Nikki Paranzino is currently a Naturalist at the Houston Arboretum & Nature Center.
 While she primarily likes to focus on mammals and reptiles, she does have hands-on experience working with numerous animals including different species of song birds, water birds, and raptors.
 Raptors being her favorite.

-Community Engagement Manager, Bayou Preservation Association, Inc.
+Director of Philanthropy and Engagement, Bayou Preservation Association, Inc.

 Branwen Ranck, CFRE, CVA

-In her current role serving as Community Engagement Manager for Bayou Preservation Association, Branwen Ranck leads collaboration efforts among Houston’s environmental non-profits, cultivates constituent relationships, and develops strategies that meaningfully engage the community with our bayous.
+In her current role serving as the Director of Philanthropy and Engagement for Bayou Preservation Association, Branwen Ranck leads collaboration efforts among Houston’s environmental non-profits, cultivates constituent relationships, and develops strategies that meaningfully engage the community with our bayous.
 Branwen’s decade of experience in non-profits, nature centers, state parks, wildlife hospitals, and government agencies has culminated in a personal mission of using the power of storytelling to inspire wonder in the youngest and action in the oldest.
 By engaging and empowering people within their own community she strives to bridge an ever-growing disconnect and help communities establish a deeper connection with the natural world.
 In addition to being a Certified Fund Raising Executive and Certified Volunteer Administrator, Branwen received her Bachelor of Science in Organismal Biology from Austin Peay State University in her native Tennessee.
 As for her favorite bird — the entire Corvidae family!

 YPAC Emeritus Members